SeeedDocument/Seeed-WiKi/docs/Grove_Breakout_for_LinkIt_Smart_7688_Duo.md

 Connect rich [Grove](/Grove_System/) interfaced functional modules.
 With this kind of ports, you never need jumper wire or soldering work, and you can make more powerful applications with those functional modules.

-Getting started
+## Getting started

-Materials required
+**Materials required**

-LinkIt Smart 7688 × 1
+- LinkIt Smart 7688 Duo × 1
-USB cable (type A to micro type-B) × 1
+- USB cable (type A to micro type-B) × 1
-USB to Serial adapter × 1
+- USB to Serial adapter × 1
-Jumper wires × 3
+- Jumper wires × 3
-Grove - Buzzer × 1
+- Grove - Buzzer × 1

 **Make some sound with a Grove Buzzer**